Keeping healthcare organizations open, funded and operational has never been more critical as we continue to see the impact of the COVID-19 pandemic.

 Paycheck Protection Program Loans

-The Paycheck Protection Program (PPP) under 7(a) will provide $349 billion in federally backed loans to small businesses with fewer than 500 employees (subject to some modifications for affiliations, industry and other SBA size standards) including 501(c)(3) and (c)(19) organizations.
+The Paycheck Protection Program (PPP) will provides a total of $659 billion in federally backed loans to small businesses with fewer than 500 employees (subject to some modifications for affiliations, industry and other SBA size standards) including 501(c)(3) and (c)(19) organizations.
 The PPP loans are available in amounts up to $10 million or 2.5 times the organization’s average monthly payroll from the prior year.

 Economic Injury Disaster Loan (EIDL) Grants